What is Mental Health Social Work?

 What is Psychedelic Preparation and Integration Support?

 This work is grounded in evidence-informed psychological principles, trauma-aware practice, and a strong emphasis on consent, autonomy, and cultural respect.
 My approach is inclusive and affirming of neurodivergent, LGBTQIA+, and diverse community experiences.
-Preparation and integration therapy can be used as standalone support or as a complement to existing mental health treatment, providing a reflective, regulated, and non-judgemental environment to understand altered states and their impact on wellbeing.
+Preparation and integration therapy can be accessed as a standalone support or as a complement to existing mental health treatment, offering a reflective, regulated, and non-judgemental environment to understand altered states and their impact on wellbeing.